marshallflax/vision/AWS_Developer.md

     - ECS
     - ECS (Blue/Green)
     - S3
+  - Stage -- Optional "Invoke" -- Lambda, Step Functions
+  - Manual approval can be required before any stage
 - Events
   - `codepipeline-pipeline-{action-executed-{started,cancelled,failed,succeeded},stage-execution-{started,succeeded,resumed,canceled,failed},pipeline-execution-{started,cancelled,resumed,failed,succeeded,superseded},pipeline-manual-approval-{needed,failed,succeeded}}`
   - Triggered by either:
     - CloudWatch Events (recommended)
       - Can be triggered by a _GitHub App_ -- "CodeStar Source Connection"
     - Webhooks (older)
     - Polling for changes
+  - EventBridge events for failed pipelines, cancelled stages, etc.
+    - A failed stage stops the pipeline and the console will show that
+    - CloudTrail can be useful to audit AWS API calls to understand why a stage failed
 - Output artifacts may be `CODEBUILD_CLONE_REF` or `CODE_ZIP` (default and recommended)
 - Can add additional stages, each with multiple "action group"s, each with multiple actions (Approval, Build, Deploy, etc)
   - Manual-approval steps
     - Optional SNS topic
     - Optional URL giving context to the reviewer
     - Requires `codepipeline:{GetPipelines*,PutApprovalResult}` IAM actions
   - CloudFormation -- deploy infrastructure and app, and later on delete test infrastructure
 - Note: Actions are performed in parallel; action groups are performed sequentially
   - Action Types: Source, Build, Test, Approval (owner is "AWS"), Invoke, Deploy
     - Actions have input artifacts (frequently 0, 1, or 1-4) and output artifacts (frequently 1, or 0, or 0-5) -- <https://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html#reference-action-artifacts>

 #### CodeStar